 401k Profit Sharing Limits

 401k limits are adjusted for inflation and are set by the IRS every year.
-In 2022 the 401k limits are:
+The 401k limits for 2022 and 2023 are:

 Should I Offer a Profit-Share to my Employees?